Original post date: Feb 23, 2016

 - The corporation has obtained obtained the consent to dissolve (as provided above)

-Form 11 Articles of Dissolution where the corporation has not commenced business, we will ask for the following details for filing
+Where the corporation has not commenced business, we will ask for the following details for filing

 - Name of the corporation